Programs Offered

 EBIO 3940 (3) Written Communication in the Sciences

-Focuses upon communication commonly practiced by scientists, with special emphasis on writing.
-Directs attention to scientists' strategic use of written arguments, statistical data and visual representations.
-Prepares students for communication tasks within advanced study and professional work.
+Focuses upon written communication commonly practiced by scientists.
+Directs learning activities toward reporting and proposing research via the strategic use of typified genres, arguments, and visual representations.
+Prepares students for communication tasks within advanced study and science careers.

 Requisites: Restricted to students with 57-180 credits (Juniors or Seniors).